Bond, Beatles, Banks and the Mighty Magyars: When Leicester City won at Ipswich Town

 And again the Hungarians were to thank.

 Leicester coach Bert Johnson had, like Arthur Rowe and Alf Ramsey, been influenced by the Mighty Magyars of the 1950s and helped Gillies to implement a plan involving Cross and McLintock switching positions mid-game.
-With players still in the habit of looking for the number on the back of their direct opponent’s shirt, this caused chaos and helped Leicester defeat Bill Shankly’s Liverpool in the 1963 FA Cup semi-final at Anfield.
+With players still in the habit of looking for the number on the back of their direct opponent’s shirt, this caused chaos and helped Leicester defeat Bill Shankly’s Liverpool in the 1963 FA Cup semi-final.

 As for Ipswich’s own response to defeat at Portman Road in October 1962, the Daily Herald’s report was clear about what the result meant for the hosts’ hopes in Europe: